raphaelbabilonia/Filament-Consumption-Tracker/docs/user_guide.md

 1. Go to the "Printer Management" tab
 2. Enter the printer name
 3. Enter the model (optional)
+4. Enter the power consumption in kWh (optional but recommended for electricity cost calculations)
-4. Add any notes (optional)
+5. Add any notes (optional)
-5. Click "Add Printer"
+6. Click "Add Printer"

+### Setting Electricity Cost

+1. Go to the "Printer Management" tab
+2. Click the "Set Electricity Cost" button
+3. Enter your electricity cost per kWh
+4. Click "OK" to save
+5. This global setting will be used for all electricity cost calculations throughout the application

 ### Managing Components